Breshad Perriman: Cleveland Browns

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On March 13, 2019, Perriman signed a one-year $4 million contract with the Tampa Bay Buccaneers.
 In Week 13, during a 28–11 win over the Jacksonville Jaguars, Perriman had a career-best five catches for 87 yards.
 In Week 14, during a 38–35 win over the Indianapolis Colts, Perriman caught three passes for 70 yards and a game clinching touchdown.
 In Week 15, during a 38–17 win over the Detroit Lions, Perriman caught five passes for a career high 113 yards and three touchdowns.

 In the following week's game against the Houston Texans, Perriman caught seven passes for 102 yards during the 23–20 loss.
 In Week 17 against the Atlanta Falcons, Perriman caught five passes for 134 yards and a touchdown during the 28–22 overtime loss.
 Overall, Perriman finished the 2019 season with 36 receptions for 645 receiving yards and six receiving touchdowns.

 New York Jets

-On April 1, 2020, Perriman signed a one-year contract with the New York Jets worth $8 million with $6 million guaranteed.
+On April 1, 2020, Perriman signed a one-year contract with the Jets worth $8 million with $6 million guaranteed.
 In Week 9, on Monday Night Football against the New England Patriots, he had five receptions for 101 receiving yards and two receiving touchdowns in the 30–27 loss.
 In the 2020 season, Perriman appeared in and started 12 games.
 He finished with 30 receptions for 505 receiving yards and three receiving touchdowns.

 Detroit Lions

-On March 22, 2021, Perriman signed a one-year contract with the Detroit Lions.
+On March 22, 2021, Perriman signed a one-year contract with the Lions.
 On August 30, 2021, the Lions cut Perriman.

 Chicago Bears

-On September 6, 2021, Perriman signed a one-year deal, $900,000 contract with the Chicago Bears.
+On September 6, 2021, Perriman signed a one-year, $900,000 contract with the Chicago Bears.
 He was waived on November 7, 2021, without playing a snap for the team.

 Tampa Bay Buccaneers (second stint)

-On November 9, 2021, Perriman was signed to the Tampa Bay Buccaneers practice squad.
+On November 9, 2021, Perriman was signed to the Buccaneers practice squad.
 He was promoted to the active roster in December.
 On December 12, 2021, Perriman caught a 58-yard touchdown from Tom Brady.
 The touchdown was a walk—off in overtime against the Bills.
 The pass was Brady’s 700th touchdown pass.
 Perriman played in six games in the 2021 season and had 11 receptions for 167 yards and one touchdown.

 On March 24, 2022, Perriman re-signed with the Buccaneers.

 Perriman appeared in 11 games in the 2022 season.
 He finished with nine receptions for 110 receiving yards and one receiving touchdown.

+Indianapolis Colts

+On June 5, 2023, Perriman signed with the Colts.
+He was released on August 29, 2023.